HoussemDellai/azure-network-course/962_appservice_private_frontend_appgateway_firewall/Readme.md

 ## Findings

-* WEBSITE_PRIVATE_IP (ex.
-10.1.2.254) is the same for 2 web apps in the same ASP and same Subnet.
+* Environment variable `WEBSITE_PRIVATE_IP` (ex. `10.1.2.254`) is the same for 2 web apps in the same ASP and same Subnet.

 * When frontend calls backend web app, both in the same ASP and Subnet, backend sees the calling/source IP as `X-Client-IP: 10.1.2.254`.
+The same applies cross VNET, the backend web app in the other VNET sees the following `X-Client-IP: 10.1.2.254`.

 * For frontend app:
 Local IP Address	169.254.130.5